usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 This tutorial details the steps necessary to create a competition package that is able to interface with the ARIAC competition.
 This competition package will use a python node to listen to the competition state and call a ROS service to start the competition when ready.

-Once this tutorial completed, the package ``competition_tutorials`` should have the following structure:
+The package ``competition_tutorials`` is expected to have the following structure for tutorial 1:

 .. code-block:: bash